Newry Cathedral: Saint Joseph's Chapel

-The Cathedral Reliquary
+Cathedral Reliquary

-The Cathedral Reliquary contains over 200 Relics of the Saints. it was described in "The Christian Family Magazine" as "Irelands Most Precious Reliquary" this beautiful shrine is exposed for veneration each year during the octave of the Feast of All Saints. in this vast collection may be seen the Relic of the True Cross, two sets of relics belonging to the Apostles and relics of all noted Irish Saints including St. Patrick, St. Brigid, St. Columkille, St. Columbanus, St. Virgilius, St. Gall, St. Laurence O'Toole, St. Oliver Plunket.
+The Cathedral Reliquary contains over 300 Relics of the Saints.
+It was described in "The Christian Family Magazine" as "Irelands Most Precious Reliquary".
+This shrine is exposed for veneration each year during the octave of the Feast of All Saints.
+In this collection may be seen a relic of the True Cross, a piece of the Veil of the Most Blessed Virgin Mary, pieces from the instruments of Christ's Passion (Arma Christi) two sets of relics belonging to the Apostles and relics of several Irish Saints including St. Patrick, St. Brigid, St. Columkille, St. Columbanus, St. Virgilius, St. Gall, St. Laurence O'Toole, St. Oliver Plunket.
 Many other Saints of the Catholic Church are also included - Popes, Confessors, Martyrs, Pontiffs, Doctors and Holy Women.
-Some of these are shown in artistic mountings, others are enclosed in handsomely wrought cases or miniature replicas of famous historic shrines.
+Some of these are shown in artistic mountings, others are enclosed in wrought cases or miniature replicas of famous historic shrines.
 All were collected by Bishop Mulhern who arranged the setting and layout of the reliquary.
-The handsome folding oak casement of the shrine was designed and executed by Mr J.H.
+The folding oak casement of the shrine was designed and executed by Mr J.H.
 McAteer, Newry.
 Together with all the relics enclosed, it was presented to the Cathedral in 1925 by Bishop Mulhern on the occasion of its Consecration.

-The Cathedral Sacristy
+Relics worthy of mention included in the Cathedrals collection: